container-hardening/site/content/post/mission.md

 and introduce yourself.
 We need kernel developers, testers, documentation writers and anyone with a passion for making the impossible possible.

-# Main Areas of Focus
+# Areas of Focus

-- Preventing Privilege Escalations in User Namespaces
+**Preventing Privilege Escalations in User Namespaces**

+We should split up the various parts of the kernel and closely audit the interactions with user namespaces.
+The fundamental problem seems to be that not many people have inspected user namespaces and the various interactions with other parts of the kernel.

+The attack surface is very large, we should split up the work and knowledge share our findings.
+We can then use this to innovate on well-informed solutions.

 # Furthering Education of Hardening Containers